 Selecting seal type

-Many factors have to be considered when selecting the most suitable seal for a particular shaft system.
+Many factors have to be considered when selecting the most suitable seal for a particular bearing-shaft-housing system.
 They include:

 - the lubricant type: oil, grease or other